Even before the popularization of remote work, webinars were a prominent force in the world of internal and external communication.

 This page gets a lot of things just right.
 You can see that the headline communicates a clear benefit.
 Multiple CTAs are working together in sync, and there are no outbound links to distract the visitor.
-It focused only on getting the visitor to sign up for the webinar.
+It focused only on getting the visitor to complete the registration form.

 Here are additional steps you can take to make your webinar page the best it can be:

 - Reduce form fields.
 The easier it is to fill out the form, the more people will sign up for your webinar.
 Only ask for what’s essential.

 - Include a video, as they can have a positive impact on conversion rates.
 You can easily create short, branded video clips with Piktochart Video, along with the ability to automatically add subtitles to your video, plus other customization features.

 - Include some kind of social proof on your webinar’s landing page.
 Testimonials from past attendees or industry experts can instill confidence in potential participants.

 - Optimize the webinar registration form for mobile devices is crucial in today’s mobile-driven world.
 Ensure the form is responsive and easy to fill out on smartphones and tablets.